tjkuson/screener/README.md

 ## Contributing

-Pull requests are welcome and appreciated highly.
+Pull requests are welcome and appreciated.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+If you have found a bug or have a feature request, please open an issue.

 ## Versioning